 Definition 2.2.
 We say that A is comeagre in X if it is a complement of a meagre set.
-Equivalently, a set is comeagre if and only if it contains a countable intersection of open dense sets.
+Equivalently, a set is comeagre iff it contains a countable intersection of open dense sets.

-Every countable set is meagre in any T_1 space, so, for example, $\mathbb Q$ is meagre in $\mathbb R$ (though being dense), which means that the set of irrationals is comeagre.
+Every countable set is meagre in any T_1 space, so, for example, \mathbb{Q} is meagre in \mathbb{R} (though being dense), which means that the set of irrationals is comeagre.
 Another example is...